theminstack/styled/README.md

 `;
 ```

-Styled components which are given an explicit display name can be used as selectors template values, where they will resolve to a selector for the component's statically generated unique class.
+Styled components which are given an _explicit_ display name (second argument to the `styled` function) can be used as selectors in style template strings.
+The `toString` method on these components returns a selector for the component's statically generated unique class.

 ```tsx
 export const Form = styled('form')`